cxsmarkchan/cxsmarkchan.github.io/_pages/about.md

 social: true
 ---

-I am currently a Ph.D Candidate with Department of Electrical Engineering, Tsinghua University.
-I am also a research intern at Tencent for recommender systems.
-My research interests include Machine Learning and Optimization Techniques.

-I am currently a Ph.D Candidate with Department of Electrical Engineering, Tsinghua University.
-I am also a research intern at Tencent for recommender systems.
-My research interests include Machine Learning and Optimization Techniques.

-I am currently a Ph.D Candidate with Department of Electrical Engineering, Tsinghua University.
-I am also a research intern at Tencent for recommender systems.
-My research interests include Machine Learning and Optimization Techniques.
+I received my Bachelor's degree from Tsinghua University in July 2014, and I am currently a Ph.D. candidate with Department of Electrical Engineering, Tsinghua University (supervised by Profs.
+Yonghua Song and Jin Lin).
+I am also a research intern at Tencent for recommender systems, and will join Tencent after graduation.

+My research interests include machine learning and optimization techniques.
+My Ph.D. work mainly focused on stochastic optimization techniques and their applications to electric power systems.
+Currently, I have been focusing more on machine learning techniques, especially online learning and recommender systems.

+Address: 9-305, East Main Building, Tsinghua University, Beijing 100084, China

+E-mail: cxsmarkchan AT 163 DOT com